msupply-foundation/msupply_docs/content/mobile/introduction/introduction.md

 ![Setup screen!](/mobile/introduction/images/first_screen.jpg)

 * **PRIMARY SERVER URL**: Please enter the correct URL for your mSupply Server, this uses HTTPS protocol for security.
-Forexample: https://your organisation.msupply.org
+For example: https://your organisation.msupply.org
 * **SYNC SITE NAME**: The site name as configured on the primary server.
 * **SYNC SITE PASSWORD**: The password for the sync site as configured on the primary server.